kienyale/CPSC_477_project/README.md

 Our method combines:
 1. Supervised Fine-Tuning with LoRA (SFT-LoRA) for initial training
-2. Adversarial Reinforcement Learning for robustness enhancement
+2. Supervised Fine-Tuning a "humanizer" model to help with detector training
-3. Specialized detection mechanisms for mathematical reasoning verification
+3. A novel Adversarial Reinforcement Learning method for robust detection

 ## Project Structure